 For her farm and family

 Grace is wise and driven.
-She is recognized by her husband, many in her community, and across Kenya, as an exemplary farmer and businesswoman.
+She is recognized by her four children, her husband, and many in her community and across Kenya as an exemplary farmer and businesswoman.
 Grace credits her success to financing and the opportunities small, affordable loans make possible — like safe water for her farm and family.

 Grace first used a micro-loan from Equity Bank to purchase a few chicken coops.
 She raised small flocks of hens and sold them at the local market.
 Eventually, with wisdom and determination, Grace grew her farm from just dozens of chickens to acres with hundreds of chickens.
 Grace was so impressed with how affordable the financing process made it for her to start and grow a chicken farming business that she attended and graduated from a financial program offered by Equity Bank.
 After graduation, she became an advocate for the bank to help expand financing services to others in her community.